 Since 1912, the tipi holding families in Elbow River Camp and the Stampede have had a unique partnership, built upon a shared dedication to preserving and promoting western heritage and cultures and sharing them with visitors from around the world.

-These family members have been a part of Stampede from the start.
-The relationship is very unique and one that is truly treasured.
-“It is an honour to recognize the family members — past, present and future—for their significant contributions to the legacy that allows us to gather together and celebrate every year at Elbow River Camp,” says David Sibbald, president and chairman of the board for the Calgary Stampede.
+“It is an honour to recognize the family members — past, present and future—for their significant contributions to the legacy that allows us to gather together and celebrate every year at Elbow River Camp,” said David Sibbald, president and chairman of the board for the Calgary Stampede.